Search

 Step-by-step process of how to cook baby bok choy, including adding salt to boiling water, blanching fresh bok choy, and draining it after cooking.

-Learn how to cook baby bok choy by blanching it in salted boiling water to maintain its vibrant color and crisp texture.
+Learn how to cook bok choy by blanching it in salted boiling water to maintain its vibrant color and crisp texture.

 Thinly slicing garlic, then sautéing it in sesame oil to enhance the flavor of baby bok choy, a key step in how to cook bok choy.

-Garlic sautéed in sesame oil, an essential step in how to cook baby bok choy for maximum flavor.
+Garlic sautéed in sesame oil, an essential step in how to cook bok choy for maximum flavor.

 Step-by-step process of how to cook baby bok choy by sautéing it in garlic, sesame oil, and soy sauce for a flavorful and aromatic dish.

-Learn how to cook baby bok choy by sautéing it with garlic, sesame oil, and soy sauce to achieve a perfectly tender yet crisp texture.
+Learn how to cook bok choy by sautéing it with garlic, sesame oil, and soy sauce to achieve a perfectly tender yet crisp texture.

 Plated baby bok choy with browned garlic in a white bowl, styled with chopsticks and garlic cloves.

-Baby bok choy plated with garlic and soy sauce.
+Bok choy plated with garlic and soy sauce.

 Variations and Cooking Methods